llgolem/ethwarsaw/golem/README.md

 # Golem Network Ollama Integration

-This project integrates with the Golem Network to run an Ollama server.
+This project integrates with the Golem Network to run an Ollama instance.

 ## Prerequisites